Table of Contents[Hide][Show]

 I have to believe there’s a way to be mindful and peaceful about Christmas without going to extremes.
 Maybe it’s more about a shift of mindset than going bare bones.
 About asking yourself — and your family — what is really important and crossing the rest off the list.

 Our family tries to give only one material present per person.
 That may seem extreme to some.
 But over the years we’ve realized that experiences mean more to us (and our kids) than material presents, and we’ve moved toward a kind of Christmas that emphasizes quality over quantity.

 That feels like the right kind of “minimalism” for us … but what is right for you?
 Here are a few ideas to try if you feel like you need to hit the pause button this holiday season.

 Simplify Christmas by Finding Your Sweet Spot

-These are the things I’ve found most helpful in simplifying this year and that I hope will help me focus on my family and not everything that needs to get done this year.
+These are the things I’ve found most helpful in simplifying Christmas.
+I try to hold on to these to help me focus on my family and not everything that needs to “get done” this year.